Heng Swee Keat: 2015–2020

-2021–present
+2021–2025

 Following a Cabinet reshuffle on 15 May 2021, Heng relinquished his Cabinet portfolio of Minister for Finance, and was succeeded by Lawrence Wong.
 On 28 May 2021, the Monetary Authority of Singapore announced that Heng had been reappointed as a member of its board for a further term of three years.

 Heng has spoken on the Anti-Indian sentiment of Singapore.

+Heng has shown strong support for startups and innovation in Singapore.
+He was the Guest of Honor at a major startup business competition The Lee Kuan Yew Global Business Plan Competition organised by Singapore Management University in 2021 and 2023.
+In recent years, he has championed initiatives aimed at boosting deep tech innovation and nurturing AI talents.

+On 15 May 2024, Heng relinquished his cabinet portfolio of Coordinating Minister for Economic Policies, while retaining the portfolio of Deputy Prime Minister.

+On 23 April 2025, the Nomination Day for the 2025 general election, despite his appearance at the nomination center, Heng was not listed in the nomination papers for East Coast GRC nor other constituencies.
+Heng subsequently confirmed that he is not contesting the election in a Facebook post, and his retirement from politics upon the succession of the new cabinet of Ministers.

 Personal life

 Heng is married to Chang Hwee Nee, the chief executive officer of the National Heritage Board.
 They have two children.

 On 12 May 2016, Heng collapsed from a stroke during a Cabinet meeting.
 He was taken to Tan Tock Seng Hospital, where he underwent neurosurgery to relieve pressure in his brain.
 He was transferred to the intensive care unit after the surgery and discharged on 25 June 2016.
 He resumed his duties as a Member of Parliament and Minister for Finance on 22 August 2016.